Introduction

 c) When breathing out, the child produces a whistling sound at all times.

-d) The child thinks that his or her chest is tight and congest.
+d) The child thinks that his or her chest is tight and congested.

-f) The child develops the complication and cannot play with others the because of the shortness of breath.
+f) The child develops complications and cannot play with others because of shortness of breath.

 g) The constant coughing makes the child lack enough sleep.

-h) There is the worse respiratory infection in the child’s body.
+h) There is the worst respiratory infection in the child’s body.

-The causes of asthma vary, but in the case of Jessica, the most important thing that may cause asthma in her is the drug lifestyle of her parents (Busse et al.2015, p.67).
-When a child is exposed to the tobacco smoke, he or she frequently breathes in the smoke, and those results in the asthma attack.
-However, there are some other common causes such as:
+The causes of asthma vary, but in the case of Jessica, the most important thing that may cause asthma is the drug lifestyle of her parents (Busse et al.2015, p.67).
+When a child is exposed to tobacco smoke, he or she frequently breathes in the smoke, and this results in an asthma attack.
+However, there are some other common causes, such as:

 a.
 Exposing the child to some environmental factors such as air pollution.